Angel-125/MOLE/GameData/WildBlueIndustries/MOLE/Readme.txt

 ---REVISION HISTORY---

+0.9.5

+New Parts
+- Added the Mark One Botany Lab (MOBL).
+This research lab can produce Plants for research experiments.
+With sufficient tech researched, it can also become a greenhouse (a life support mod is required; it supports Snacks, TAC-LS, Kerbalism, and USI-LS).
+The Botany Lab can be a wet/dry workshop as well.
+And with Deep Freeze installed, the Botany Lab can be converted into a 3-kerbal cryopod.
+- Added the KH-10 "DenEye" telescope.
+It generates ScopeTime for experiments, and can integrate with the CactEye and Tarsier telescopes mods.
+- Added the 1.875m Ground Cradle.
+This specialized part enables you to rest your modules on the ground.

+Station Experiments
+- Added the Botanical Research Experiment.
+It requires Plants and LabTime.
+- Added the Astronomical Observation Experiment.
+It requires ScopeTime and an orbiting station.
+Current results are limited to Kerbin, but others might arrive in the future.

+0.9.0.1

+SD-18 & SD-25
+- The Adapter/Decouplers can now become separators.

+IA-25
+- Added option for 8 nodes around the central node, for a total of 9 nodes.
+Thanks for the suggestion, StevieC! :)

+Other
+- If fuel tanks are arrayed symmetrically, you'll no longer be able to reconfigure them.
+It's either that or let the game explode (ie nothing I can do about it except prevent players from changing symmetrical tanks).

 0.8.5.1
 - Fixed an issue where the Korona did not have KIS storage.
 - All Titan & Konan tanks can now participate in Pathfinder's resource distribution system.